Gymshark: 2012–2016

 Gymshark was founded by school friends Ben Francis and Lewis Morgan in 2012.
 Both aged 20, they set up the brand while studying at university.
 Initially, Gymshark started drop shipping bodybuilding supplements through its website.
 In 2013, it began designing and manufacturing its own fitness apparel.
 Francis manufactured the garments in his parents' garage on a made-to-sell basis using a sewing machine and screen printer he purchased with £1,000 of savings.
 During the first year, Gymshark made £500 in sales per day.

 In 2013, the company exhibited at the BodyPower fitness trade show at the NEC arena in Birmingham where it sold out of all its stock in the first day.
 After the show, Gymshark's Luxe tracksuit went viral on Facebook, generating £30,000 of sales within 30 minutes.

 When the company's revenue reached £250,000, Francis and Morgan both left university to focus on Gymshark full time.
 In 2016, Morgan partially exited the business retaining 20% of the company, to focus on his other ventures, property development company Ernest Cole and fashion label Maniere De Voir.

 2019–present

 In 2019, the company opened a new 8,000 square foot office in Hong Kong.
 In September that year, Gymshark launched the Gymshark Lifting Club, a gym and innovation hub, on the same site as its headquarters in Solihull.

 In August 2020, US private equity firm General Atlantic purchased a 21% stake in the company for £275 million.
+The deal valued the company at £1.25 billion.
 The company said it would use the funding to further expand globally.

-In February 2023, Gymshark appointed bodybuilder and influencer David Laid as creative director.

 In March 2025, it was reported that Alix Earle was suing the company for £775,500 in losses following allegations it cancelled a sponsorship agreement.
+In April of the same year, Gymshark proposed a business restructure that would place almost a third of its workforce at risk of redundancy.

+In July 2026 it was reported that Francis was in talks with General Atlantic about buying back some of the shares purchased in 2020.